rogerlwlw/lw-mlearn-rogerluo/README.md

 For deep learning:
 =============
-    - pkg lw_keras based on Keras framework is included
+    Keras framework is included in lw_keras package(currently only for MLP)

 Main hepler functions:
 =============